+NOTE: The MANET Discovery Info message is expected to be based on the generalized MANET message format defined in IETF RFC 5444 [xx] and will be specified in Stage 3.

 When MANET protocol determines the route for IP forwarding, layer-2 link QoS and hop counts can be refelected, e.g. with the Link Metrics value as defined in OLSRv2 [35].
 The 5G ProSe Multi-hop UE-to-UE Relay can also enforce the configured hop limit based on the link metrics when building the routing tables, e.g. ignore the route that exceeds the threshold derived from hop limit.

 If 5G 5G ProSe Multi-hop UE-to-UE Relay has traffic for its own, it can use any IP address it owns for the transmission.